-Response Times.
+RTs.
 Mean correct RTs were computed for each participant as a function of T-D similarity, D-D similarity, and flanker congruency (response congruent or incongruent).
-RTs outside ±2.5 SD from each participant-by-condition mean were excluded from the analysis.
+RTs outside ± 2.5 SD from each Participant \times Condition mean were excluded from the analysis.
 This trimming excluded less than 4.5% of the data.

-RTs were analyzed using a 2 x 2 x 2 repeated-measures ANOVA with T-D similarity, D-D similarity, and flanker congruency as independent factors (see Figure 2b).
-We observed a significant two-way interaction between T-D similarity and flanker congruency, F(1,23) = 32.14, p < 0.001, as well as a main effect of T-D similarity, F(1,23) = 87.03, p < 0.001.
-Planned comparisons between response congruent and incongruent trials for each of the four distractor categories revealed significant flanker effects when targets were dissimilar from distractors - homogeneous distractors, t(23) = 2.50, p = 0.020, heterogeneous distractors, t(23) = 3.71, p < 0.001 - but not when targets were similar to the distractors - homogeneous distractors, t(23) = 0.67, p = 0.50, heterogeneous distractors, t(23) = 0.12, p = 0.91.
+RTs were analyzed using a $2 \times 2 \times 2$ repeated measures ANOVA with T-D similarity, D-D similarity, and flanker congruency as independent factors (see Figure 2b).
+We observed a significant two-way interaction between T-D similarity and flanker congruency, F(1, 23) = 32.14, p < .001, as well as a main effect of T-D similarity, F(1, 23) = 87.03, p < .001.
+Planned comparisons between response congruent and incongruent trials for each of the four distractor categories revealed significant flanker effects when targets were dissimilar from distractors-homogeneous distractors, t(23) = 2.50, p = .020, heterogeneous distractors, t(23) = 3.71, p < .001-but not when targets were similar to the distractors-homogeneous distractors, t(23) = 0.67, p = .50, heterogeneous distractors, t(23) = 0.12, p = .91.
 Flanker effects were observed when the target was conspicuous; in contrast, when the target and distractors were similar, no flanker effects were observed.

-Error Rates.
-We performed an identical analysis on error rates in the perceptual load task and observed a significant main effect of T-D similarity, F(1,23) = 20.84, p < 0.0005.
-High T-D similarity led to increased error rates as compared to low T-D similarity (8.44% vs. 3.67% respectively).
+Error rates.
+We performed an identical analysis on error rates in the perceptual load task and observed a significant main effect of T-D similarity, F(1, 23) = 20.84, p < .0005.
+High T-D similarity led to increased error rates as compared with low T-D similarity (8.44% vs. 3.67%, respectively).
 No other effects or interactions reached significance.